awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

 # Amazon FSx for Lustre CSI driver<a name="fsx-csi"></a>

-The [Amazon FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) provides a CSI interface that allows Amazon EKS clusters to manage the lifecycle of Amazon FSx for Lustre file systems\.
+The [FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) provides a CSI interface that allows Amazon EKS clusters to manage the lifecycle of FSx for Lustre file systems\.

-This topic shows you how to deploy the Amazon FSx for Lustre CSI Driver to your Amazon EKS cluster and verify that it works\.
+This topic shows you how to deploy the FSx for Lustre CSI Driver to your Amazon EKS cluster and verify that it works\.
 We recommend using version 0\.4\.0 of the driver\.

 **Note**
 This driver is supported on Kubernetes version 1\.21 and later Amazon EKS clusters and nodes\.
 The driver is not supported on Fargate or Arm nodes\.
-Alpha features of the Amazon FSx for Lustre CSI Driver are not supported on Amazon EKS clusters\.
+Alpha features of the FSx for Lustre CSI Driver are not supported on Amazon EKS clusters\.
 The driver is in Beta release\.
 It is well tested and supported by Amazon EKS for production use\.
 Support for the driver will not be dropped, though details may change\.
 If the schema or schematics of the driver changes, instructions for migrating to the next version will be provided\.

-For detailed descriptions of the available parameters and complete examples that demonstrate the driver's features, see the [Amazon FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) project on GitHub\.
+For detailed descriptions of the available parameters and complete examples that demonstrate the driver's features, see the [FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) project on GitHub\.

 **Prerequisites**

 You must have:
-+ Version 1\.20\.25 or later of the AWS CLI installed\.
++ Version 1\.20\.36 or later of the AWS CLI installed\.
 You can check your currently\-installed version with the `aws --version` command\.
 To install or upgrade the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
 + An existing Amazon EKS cluster\.
 If you don't currently have a cluster, see [Getting started with Amazon EKS](getting-started.md) to create one\.
 + An existing IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-+ Version 0\.63\.0 or later of `eksctl` installed\.
++ Version 0\.65\.0 or later of `eksctl` installed\.
 You can check your currently\-installed version with the `eksctl version` command\.
 To install or upgrade `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.
 + The latest version of `kubectl` installed that aligns to your cluster version\.
 You can check your currently\-installed version with the `kubectl version --short --client` command\.
 For more information, see [Installing `kubectl`](install-kubectl.md)\.

-**To deploy the Amazon FSx for Lustre CSI driver to an Amazon EKS cluster**
+**To deploy the FSx for Lustre CSI driver to an Amazon EKS cluster**

 1. Create an IAM policy and service account that allows the driver to make calls to AWS APIs on your behalf\.